History of Wageningen: World War II

+On 17 September 1944 - the first day of Operation Market Garden - Wageningen was bombed by the allies, killing 40 people.
+As a result, residents began to evacuate the city for the second time during the war.
+On 1 October, the Germans ordered to completely evacuate the city.

 Under heavy military pressure, on April 7, 1945, retreating German forces blew up the town's church towers.
 Ten days later, on April 17, 1945, Wageningen was liberated from the Nazis by Allied forces.